-Understanding how money moves in and out your business is important, as it shows you how your business is doing, how efficiently it's being run and in what areas you can improve.
+Understanding how money moves in and out your business is important, as it shows you how your business is doing, how efficiently it’s being run and in what areas you can improve.
 That’s where cash flow comes in.
-We'll show you how you calculate cash flow with our free cash flow formula.
+We’ll show you how to calculate cash flow with our free cash flow formula.

 Calculating cash flow is important for businesses of all sizes.
-Whether you’re an entrepreneur, a small business owner, or a personal finance enthusiasts, you can master cash flow management.
-This article makes it easy to calculate cash flow, explaining the different types of cash flow and giving you step-by-step guides on how to calculate them, including a free cash flow formula.
+Whether you’re an entrepreneur, a small business owner, a freelancer, or a contractor, you can master cash flow management.

 The free cash flow formula